Nelson Memorial Park

 This 47-acre picnic park is situated in a quiet, natural setting beside Tatamagouche Bay on the Northumberland Shore.

-Coronavirus (COVID-19) update May 5, 2020: Nelson Memorial Park is open, but the playground and washroom building are closed.
+Coronavirus (COVID-19) update June 26, 2020: Nelson Memorial Park is open, and the playground is open.
+The new washroom building is closed.
 A portable restroom with hand sanitizer is on site.
 The outdoor water tap is not operating.

 Discover Nelson Memorial Park

 - Picnic with family or friends under the large timberframe picnic shelter or one of the smaller covered picnic tables.

 - Enjoy the ocean view from the paths along the shore.